-During most of the year, requests for transcripts will be processed within three to five working days after being received by Admissions & Records.
+During most of the year, requests for transcripts will be processed within three to five working days after being received by the Records Office.
 Requests received during the last week of a semester will be held until final grades are processed.